godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 };
 ```

----
-Note: If you are targeting iOS Device for running UI test, you would need a Mac machine with Xcode and command line tools installed.
+> Note: If you are targeting iOS Device for running UI test, you would need a Mac machine with Xcode and command line tools installed.
 We automate the target devices my manipulating capabilities.
----

-In the above config, we added `appium` to the services list and updated the port number to point to the Appium default port number.
+In the above config, we added `appium` to the services list and updated the port to point to the Appium default port.
 Notice that we removed the `baseUrl` field as we don't need it.

-Capabilities have an `app` field whose value should be set to the path of the `.apk` for Android or the `.app` for iOS application.
+Capabilities have an `app` field value which should be set to the path of the `.apk` for Android or the `.app` for iOS application.
 The usual location for this file is `<PROJECT_ROOT>/android/app/build/outputs/apk/<FILE_NAME.apk>` for the `.apk` or `<PROJECT_ROOT>/ios/build/Build/Products/Debug-iphonesimulator/<FILE_NAME.app>` for the `.app` file.

-We should also set `maxInstances` to 1 to avoid running multiple tests in parallel and in turn possibly running out of memory on the computer executing these tests.
+We should also set `maxInstances` to 1 to avoid running multiple tests in parallel and this can aleviate the possibly of running out of memory.

 **Step 3:** Add a simple WebDriverIO UI test to run.